Justice Heydon ruled that he was not biased

 a fortnight ago after a claim was lodged against him that sought his resignation.

 “This is a political process, not a legal process and we will treat it as such,” said ACTU secretary David Oliver.

 “It remains our view that the only course of action available to the Prime Minister is to end [the royal commission] and we call on him to do so.”

 According to reports

-by the ABC, the ACTU – along with other unions – has determined that an appeal through the Courts would be too demanding in terms of time and funding, with a decision being unlikely before the royal commission’s scheduled end date later this year.
+, the ACTU – along with other unions – has determined that an appeal through the Courts would be too demanding in terms of time and funding, with a decision being unlikely before the royal commission’s scheduled end date later this year.